The Voice to Parliament referendum: what it is, how it will be conducted and what it means

 The last successful referendum was in 1977 when Australia voted to set a retirement age of 70 years for High Court judges.

-University of NSW constitutional expert George Williams said there are three keys to a successful referendum.
+University of New South Wales constitutional expert George Williams said there are three keys to a successful referendum.

 There should be bipartisan support, there must be popular ownership - meaning that people must not think that the reform idea is a "politicians' proposal" - and it must be backed by a public education campaign, according to Professor Williams.